Sunil6591/UITest/ReadMe.txt

 	Chrome - Pass
 	Firefox - Pass
 	IE 9 - IE 11 - Pass
-	IE 8 - Pass
+	IE 8 - Pass(you can say partial)
 	IE 7 - Fail

 5) Things went wrong
-	- I should have tested the app simultaneously in older versions of IE.
+	- I should have tested the app simultaneously in older versions of IE right from start.
 	- Should have started to write the test scenarios from beginning.
 Later in dev process it feels too lazy